QCD sum rules for quark-gluon three-body components in the B meson: Renormalization-group improvement and Borel analysis

 Here, the anomalous dimensions for $\lambda_{E,H}^2(\mu)$ are known only at one-loop as \eq{mm}.
 We can divide Eqs.~(\ref{RGformagnetic}) and (\ref{RGforsplitting}) by \eq{fsrRG} so as to eliminate the factors $F^2(\mu')e^{-\bar\Lambda/M}$, before combining with the evolution~(\ref{evolution}).

 We evaluate the renormalization-group-improved Borel sum rules Eqs.~(\ref{fsrRG}), (\ref{RGformagnetic}) and (\ref{RGforsplitting}) with $\mu'=2M$ and $\mu=1$~GeV; here, the choice $\mu'=2M$ allows us to sum up the relevant logarithmic contributions.
-In addition to this default choice, we also study the scale dependence of the results when varying $\mu'$ in a range with $\mu' \sim M$; this gives us a rough estimate of the uncertainty of the results due to the neglected part of order $\alpha_s^2$, and to the higher-order contributions.
-We use the input values for the vacuum condensates as given in Table~\ref{parameter} in Secs.~\ref{sec2}, and use the two-loop expression for the running coupling $\alpha_s(\mu)$ with $\Lambda_{\rm QCD}^{(4)}=0.31$~GeV, so that $\alpha_s(1~{\rm GeV})\simeq 0.47$, and $\alpha_s(m_B)\simeq 0.21$.
+In addition to this default choice, we also study the scale dependence of the results when varying $\mu'$ in a range with $\mu' \sim M$; this gives us a rough estimate of the uncertainty of the results due to the neglected part of order $\alpha_s^2$, and to the contributions of higher order.
+We use the input values for the vacuum condensates as given in Table~\ref{parameter} in Sec.~\ref{sec2}, and use the two-loop expression for the running coupling $\alpha_s(\mu)$ with $\Lambda_{\rm QCD}^{(4)}=0.31$~GeV, so that $\alpha_s(1~{\rm GeV})\simeq 0.47$, and $\alpha_s(m_B)\simeq 0.21$.